rigwild/raspberry-instock-check/README.md

 # Raspberry instock check bot

 Get an alert on Telegram when there are Raspberry in stock ready to buy.
+This bot uses the website https://rpilocator.com/ to check for stock updates.

 Join the Telegram channel to get notifications: https://t.me/raspberry_stock_alert